The Roda Group The Roda Group The Roda Group - Principals

 ROGER A. STRAUCH

-Mr. Strauch is a member of the Engineering Dean's College Advisory Boards of Cornell University and University of California at Berkeley.
+Mr. Strauch is Chairman of the Board of Trustees for the Mathematical Sciences Research Institute in Berkeley.
+He is a member of the Engineering Dean's College Advisory Board of University of California at Berkeley.
 He is the recipient of the 2002 Wheeler Oak Meritorious Award from the University of California at Berkeley.
 In 2006, Mr. Strauch and his wife Dr. Julie Kulhanjian were named and honored as "Builders of Berkeley".
-He is an executive member of the Board of Trustees for the Mathematical Sciences Research Institute in Berkeley and is a past President Emeritus of the Berkeley Repertory Theater.
-Mr. Strauch is a member of the Executive Board of the Piedmont Council of the Boy Scouts of America and serves as a leader in the local scouting troop.
-He is a Life Trustee of the Armenian Assembly of America.
+Mr. Strauch endowed the Roger A. Strauch Chair in Electrical Engineering and Computer Sciences and co-founded the William Saroyan Endowment for Armenian Studies at the University of California, Berkeley.

 For forty years, Roger has been a licensed amateur radio operator - he holds an extra class license.
 His current call sign is KD6UO and it was WA1KZE.
-With his friend Don Melcher, he jointly owns and remotely operates a station based in Mariposa, California.

 Mr. Strauch earned a Bachelor of Science degree, with distinction, from Cornell University and Master of Science degree from Stanford University, both in electrical engineering.
 He holds two patents in the area of wireless communications.